-Address Maps for each module are found at the end of this manual.
-Excerpts from the MAQ20-VDN module Address Map are shown below.
+The Address Map for the MAQ20-xTC Type x Thermocouple Input Modules is found at the end of this manual.
+An excerpt from the Address Map is shown below.
 Input Range is stored starting at address 100, Channel Enable is stored starting at address 140, and Channel Data is stored starting at address 1000.

-NOTE: When a module is registered in a system, addresses are offset by 2000 \ R, where R is the Registration Number.
+When a module is registered in a system, addresses are offset by 2000 R, where R is the Registration Number.
 Refer to Section 9.0 for further details on Registration Number.

-Address Range 100 - 699 : Module Configuration Number of Registers Contents Description Data Range Data type 100 R/W 8 Input Range Range for each of 8 channels See Table 5 INT16 140 R/W 8 Channel Enable 0 = Disable 1 = Enable (default) 0 or 1 INT16
+Address Range 100 - 699: Module Configuration Start Address Number of Registers Description Data Range Data type 100 R/W 8 Input Range Range for each of 8 channels See Table 4 INT16 140 R/W 8 Channel Enable 0 = Disable 1 = Enable (default) 0 or 1 INT16

-Address Range 1000 - 1699 : Module Data Number of Registers Contents Description Data Range Data type 1000 R 8 Channel Data Data for each of 8 Channels -4096 to 4095 INT16
+Address Range 1000 - 1699: Module Data Start Address Number of Registers Contents Description Data Range Data type 1000 R/W 8 Channel Data Data for each of 8 Channels See Table 4 INT16

-To change the input range, write the appropriate range code to address 100 + 2000 \ R.
+To change the input range, write the appropriate range code to address 100 + 2000 R.

 Channels in a module can be selectively enabled for scanning.
 By default, all channels are enabled.
 Non-used channels may be disabled to increase sampling rate of enabled channels.
-To disable a channel, write a 0 to the appropriate register starting at address 140 + 2000 \ R. To enable a channel, write a 1 to this register.
+To disable a channel, write a 0 to the appropriate register starting at address 140 + 2000 R. To enable a channel, write a 1 to this register.